Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 Runny nose (loss of nose hairs)

 The weirdest thing, though, was losing my nose hairs.
-You don’t really think about it, but your nose hairs stop your nose from running, so my nose seemed to run all the time because there was nothing to catch it or to stop it a bit.
+You don’t really think about it, but your nose hairs stop your nose from running.
+My nose seemed to run all the time because there was nothing to catch it or to stop it a bit.
 That was really kind of weird.

 Solution: I always had tissues with me.